This article contains affiliate links. If you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.

 - This uses a CR2 battery, which can last for an entire year.
 It helps that it comes with an automatic shutoff feature that activates after 15 seconds of inactivity.

 - It’s very compact and easy to bring with you in the field or on the golf course.
 It’s small and lightweight, and you can grasp it in one hand with no trouble.
 It also comes with a lanyard and a carrying case, if you don’t have a pocket for it.

 - It’s also a tough little thing with its durable casing.
 It’s water-resistant and even dust-resistant too.

 - This thing works.
-That’s not always a something you’d expect with an affordable rangefinder, especially in terms of accuracy.
+That’s not always something you’d expect with an affordable rangefinder, especially in terms of accuracy.
 But this really gives you a good reading that turns out right every time.

 - It’s really fun to use because it’s so easy.
 There’s really nothing to it.
 You can just pick a mode and press a key to get a measurement.
 If you forget to turn it off, it shuts itself down automatically.
-It’s ergonomic shape, compact size, lightweight, and convenient carrying case make it a convenient companion for hunting or golfing.
+It’s an ergonomic shape, compact size, lightweight, and convenient carrying case make it a convenient companion for hunting or golfing.

 - If you’re a golfer, it’s really great to have that flagpole mode.
 Now you don’t have to maneuver carefully to target the flagpole to discover its distance from you.
 This will automatically lock on the flagpole even against a busy backdrop of potential alternative targets.

 - The 6x magnification works very well, and the sight clarity is outstanding through the eyepiece.

 - The range is superb.
 Many rangefinders offer a rather limited range, but this gives you up to 1600 yards of range.
 So if you ever want to try long-range rifle shooting, this rangefinder will prove invaluable.